 By Zheng Youming

-There are many verses about God’s names in the.
+There are many verses in theabout God’s names.
 The names God takes all hold significance.
 Let’s see God’s names in the Old Testament:

-Jealous: Exodus 34:14 states, “For you shall worship no other god: for the LORD, whose name is Jealous, is a jealous God.”
+Jealous: Exodus 34:14 states, “For you shall worship no other god: for Jehovah, whose name is Jealous, is a jealous God.”

-God was also called my shepherd, and Jehovahnissi in the Bible….
-What recorded more in the Old Testament was that God used the name “Jehovah” to do the work of guiding man all through the Old Testament era.
+God used to be called Jehovah.
+He is our shepherd, and He is Jehovahnissi.
+What was recorded in the Old Testament was that God used the name Jehovah to do the work of guiding man through the Old Testament era.